andrem8/andrem8.github.io/_posts/2019-08-23-Project-Plan-Learning.md

 ---
 layout: post
-title: "Convolution and other notes"
+title: "Learning Updates & Project Plans"
-date: 2019-07-18
+date: 2019-08-24
 ---

 Today is Tuesday and I just finished a chapter from Deep Learning on NLP.
 The chapter is dense and has a lot to take in.
 I think I'm going to need to review a few other learnings resources before moving on in the book.